NoufAlnuaimi/IntrotoIM/MidtermProject/journal.md

 #### - Because my maze had so many treasure boxes, figuring out their location or where i wanted to put them got very very easy.
 #### - To make it easier to set the clues and pick which boxes I wanted, I took a picture of my maze with my ipad and chose the boxes and set all the colors + the clues.
 ![](cluesprogress.jpg)
+#### - Doing that and also findind the x and y coordinates of circle of colors within each box made for less time spent trying to figure them as I was doing my sketch.
+## February 27th:
+### Things I've planned for today:
+#### - Set the clues "inside" the boxes and make them appear once the player clicks on them.
+### Hardships I've faced:
+#### - Understanding how to make the mousePressed function work only when a certain area is pressed.
+### Things I've learnt today:
+#### - The discord groupchat is REALLY helpful!
+#### - It is easier to set a rect (or circle) behind each treasure box to measure the area i want to check is pressed rather than using the image itself.
+#### - Again, trying new concepts in empty sketches is a lot less nerve wrecking than trying them on the original sketch.
+### Things I've done today:
+#### - Setting a rect behind every treasure box i wanted to hold a clue.
+#### - Made functions and classes for that to make it neater looking in the draw function and also to make it easier to find and fix errors.
+### Issues I've faced today:
+#### - Although my start page screen used to appear (and you had to press it first before starting the game) it now does not appear and I have no clue why.
+I checked it against previous sketches where it works and I made sure the codes matched but it still does not work.
+## February 28th:
+### Issues I've faced today:
+#### - Start up page still does not appear.
+### Things I've done today:
+#### - Finished the game!!
+#### To do so:
+##### - I moved the clues code into the main game sketch.
+##### - I added a "TA DAA" sound to the winning box with an image of a gift box.
+##### - I learnt about the restart function and used it with the key pressed function for when the gameover page appears.
+##### - Used code that would print the color the mouse is on and with the help of that (and discord group) I also set a code that would decrease the lives by 1 whenever the mouse goes over or touches the walls.
+### Issues I've learnt today:
+#### - Asking classmates for help or seeing their previous codes to learn things from (or how they did things) is really really helpful!